codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 * The *copy* button quickly copies the **whole** pipeline text in your clipboard.

-Notice that in the editor you can expand/collapse individual yaml blocks using the arrow triangles on the left of each blocks
+Notice that in the editor you can expand/collapse individual yaml blocks using the arrow triangles on the left of each blocks.
+The initial pipeline presented in the editor is suggested by Codefresh according to the contents of your Git repository.

+> You can also see the suggested Codefresh pipeline for any public git repository by using the [analyze option](https://codefresh-io.github.io/cli/analyzer/) of the Codefresh CLI.

 ## Loading codefresh.yml from version control

-Working with the inline editor is very convenient in the beginning, but it makes your pipeline definition only exist with the Codefresh UI and therefore goes against the basic principles of [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code).
-Once you are happy with how your pipeline works you should commit it to your repository.
+Working with the inline editor is very convenient in the beginning, but it makes your pipeline definition only exist within the Codefresh UI and therefore goes against the basic principles of [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code).
+Once you are happy with how your pipeline works you should commit it to a Git repository (which can be the same one that has the source code of the application or a completely different one).

 You can click on the *Inline YAML* header and switch it to *Use YAML from repository*.